 - a.
-The LEED Team shall make recommendations to SDPBC PM using xeriscaping to contribute to the following LEED for Schools credits: - 1) SS Credit 5.1 Protect or Restore Habitat - 2) SS Credit 5.2 Maximize Open Space - 3) WE Credit 1,1 and 1.2 Water Efficient Landscaping - b.
-Identification of xeriscape zones on the landscape plan shall include: - 1) Natural Zones Areas where landscape plantings can live on naturally occurring rainfall. - 2) Low Water Zones Areas where landscape plantings are "drought tolerant" and can survive, for the most part, with very limited irrigation. - 3) Moderate Water Zones Areas that require regular irrigation; these landscape areas should be limited to entryways or other special use areas. - c.
-Select plant material suited for the existing soil conditions; if not possible analyze soils to determine what additional materials are required for pH adjustment, nutrient enrichment, and moisture retention. - d.
+Identification of xeriscape zones on the landscape plan shall include: - 1) Natural Zones Areas where landscape plantings can live on naturally occurring rainfall. - 2) Low Water Zones Areas where landscape plantings are "drought tolerant" and can survive, for the most part, with very limited irrigation. - 3) Moderate Water Zones Areas that require regular irrigation; these landscape areas should be limited to entryways or other special use areas. - b.
+Select plant material suited for the existing soil conditions; if not possible analyze soils to determine what additional materials are required for pH adjustment, nutrient enrichment, and moisture retention. - c.
 Select landscape materials that will conserve water.
 Refer to South Florida Water Management bulletin "quick facts on Xeriscape" for additional guidance on selection of drought tolerant landscape materials. - 3.
 Protection and Transplantation of Existing Trees - a.
-When feasible, preserve existing trees on site. - 1) Evaluate existing trees to decide feasibility and desirability of retainage or relocation during Phase 1. - b.
+When feasible, preserve existing trees on site. - Evaluate existing trees to decide feasibility and desirability of retainage or relocation during Phase 1. - b.
 Provide appropriate plans and specifications for tree protection or transplantation. - c.
 Tree Protection - 1) Construction documents shall indicate methods and scheduling for effective tree and plant protection during construction, or indicate how to coordinate protection with contractor. - d.
 Tree Transplantation - 1) Include tree relocation instructions on plans and in specifications. - 2) Specify all maintenance procedures and who is responsible for maintenance until substantial completion. - 4.
-Earthwork for Landscape Areas
+Earthwork for Landscape Areas - a.
+The Architect shall recommend the number and locations of percolation and soil tests and the SDPBC geotechnical engineer will review the recommendations, finalized the scope of investigations, confirm the scope with the Architect, and then proceed.

-- a.
-The Architect shall recommend the number and locations of percolation and soil tests and the SDPBC geotechnical engineer will review the recommendations, finalized the scope of investigations, confirm the scope with the Architect, and then proceed. - b.
-Architect shall check surface and subsurface soils before and after fill operations to confirm percolation and compaction levels meet playfield and planting requirements, and make recommendations as necessary. - c.
+- Architect shall check surface and subsurface soils before and after fill operations to confirm percolation and compaction levels meet playfield and planting requirements, and make recommendations as necessary. - c.
 The Architect shall prepare plans and specifications for slopes, grades, and materials in all landscaped areas including sport fields. - d.
 Slopes: - 1) Establish finish grade at building perimeter at least 6" below adjacent lowest interior finish floor. - a) From building perimeter, maintain a 1:50 slope for a minimum of 6 feet and then a slope not to exceed 1:12 to finish grade unless otherwise directed. - 2) Sidewalks shall not exceed a slope of 1:20 or cross slopes of 1:50. - a) From sidewalk edges, maintain a 1:50 slope for at least 5' and then a slope not to exceed 1:12 to finish grade unless otherwise directed. - b) Adjacent grade to receive sod shall be 2 to 4 inches below finish elevation of sidewalk. - 3) Finish grade slopes at berms shall not exceed 1:4.